corkiejp/corkiejp.github.io/ATProtocolHandler/readme.md

 - **Mobile and Desktop Friendly**
 Designed for seamless use on both desktop and mobile browsers.
 On Android, supported by alternative browsers such as Quetta (not Chrome itself).
-For Firefox on Androic, didn't want to test it with debbuging my phone contected to laptop, so not available, unless someone wants to tesr for me?
+For Firefox on Android, didn't want to test it with debbuging my phone contected to laptop, so not available, unless someone wants to tesr for me?

 ## Latest Improvements